Education in Poland: History

 The education of Polish society was a goal of rulers as early as the 12th century, and Poland soon became one of the most educated countries in Europe.
 The library catalog of the Cathedral Chapter of Kraków dating back to 1110 shows that in the early 12th-century Polish intellectuals had access to European literature.
 The Jagiellonian University, founded in 1364 by King Casimir III in Kraków, is one of Europe's oldest universities.
 In 1773 King Stanisław August Poniatowski established the Commission of National Education (Komisja Edukacji Narodowej), the world's first state ministry of education.

 The first university in Poland, Kraków's Jagiellonian University, was established in 1364 by Casimir III the Great in Kraków.
 It is the oldest university in Poland.
 It is the second oldest university in Central Europe (after Prague University) and one of the oldest universities in the world.
 Casimir III realized that the nation needed a class of educated people, especially lawyers, who could codify the country's laws and administer the courts and offices.
 His efforts to found an institution of higher learning in Poland were finally rewarded when Pope Urban V granted him permission to open the University of Kraków.

-In the 16th century, 90% of all parishes in Lesser Poland and Greater Poland had schools where grammar and Latin were taught at the basic level, while secondary education was available in cities and larger towns.
-At the Jagiellonian University, 65% of students came from urban backgrounds, 25% from the nobility and 10% from peasant families.